|You need to understand what you need for each category over a year.|

 - Prints/CDs/Online Fees

 - Photo assistants

 - Makeup artists

-This is not an exhaustive list, but this will go on top of your $589.18 if it is a day long shoot.
+These expenses are not an exhaustive list, but this will go on top of your $589.18 if it is a day-long shoot.

-I talked about how to calculate these earlier and this will go on top of the $589.18 + Expenses that will give you some idea of what to quote.
+I discussed how to calculate these earlier, and this will go on top of the $589.18 + Expenses that will give you some idea of what to quote.

-While you have everything now to quote a job and are ready there are some things that are now negotiable.
-For example, if a client gives you 50 copies of the coffee table book you did for their organization you could trade this out for a lower price, because you now can offset some of the costs of advertising.
+While you have everything to quote a job and are ready, some things are now negotiable.
+For example, if a client gives you 50 copies of the coffee table book you did for their organization, you could trade this out for a lower price because you can now offset some advertising costs.
 You can then give these books out to potential customers helping you land a new client.

-I know some photographers who trade out retail value of their services say with a restaurant.
+I know some photographers who trade out the retail value of their services, say with a restaurant.
 They give them $2,000 worth of photography for $2,000 worth of food.
-It is a win win for both.
-The actual cost of doing the business maybe $1,000 for the photographer and only $1,000 for the restaurant.
-The photographer takes potential clients out for dinner at the fine dining restaurant and it helps them seal the deal.
+It is a win-win for both because the cost of doing the business may be $1,000 for the photographer and only $1,000 for the restaurant.
+The photographer takes potential clients out for dinner at the fine dining restaurant, and it helps them seal the deal.
 The photographer just saved $1,000 in expenses for overhead.

-If you know these figures you will feel confident when you are quoting prices that you can pay your bills doing the job.
-You also will feel that you did the right thing when they offer you less than your rates for a job and you turn them down.
-Realize once you have the numbers you can still be creative to come up with solutions that make you the right fit for a job.
+If you know these figures, you will feel confident when you are quoting prices that you can pay your bills doing the job.
+You also will feel that you did the right thing when they offer you less than your rates for a job, and you turn them down.
+Finally, realize once you have the numbers, you can still be creative to come up with solutions that make you the right fit for a job.